etclark3/zillow_project/README.md

 Using Recursive Reature Elimination (RFE)

-Takeaways

 Model - The Ordinary Least Squared regression model had the best performance.

 - Train:
-  - 205,837 RMSE
+  - 207,982 RMSE
   - 0.246 R-squared value
 - Validate:
-  - 205,837 RMSE
+  - 212,982 RMSE
-  - 0.246 R-squared value
+  - 0.265 R-squared value
 - Test:
-  - 205,837 RMSE
+  - 207,106 RMSE
-  - 0.28 R-squared value
+  - 0.282 R-squared value

-  -
-# Next Steps/Reccomendations:
+# Recommendations:

-Following this initial project, I would like to create a more refined model.
-Whether it is through running different groups of features through my current model, tuning the hyperparameters or both.
-As well as creating more python files that store functions so as to make the final report less filled by code and easier to read.
-Create a feature that clusters locations in the dataset, most home prices fluctuate by location within cities.
-With certain city locations being higher in crime, less wealthy, under developed, etc.
-Include previous assesments of the porperties to see if previous pricing of properties affect sell price.

 # Additional Improvements:
-- Remove additional outliers and focus data on "normal homes" to increase accuracy of model predictions for homes for the 2nd and 3rd quartile of data
+- Remove additional outliers and focus data on "normal homes" to increase accuracy of model predictions for homes for the 2nd and 3rd quartile of data.
 - Use census tract and block data as they define subdivision bounds.
-Homes values are typically similar in neighborhoods
+Homes values are typically similar in neighborhoods.
+- Look at historical sale prices and potentially additional counties to how that affects prices.

 # Contact:
 Everett Clark - everett.clark.t@gmail.com